firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://check.torproject.org/exit-addresses).

-The last time downloaded was found to be dated: Thu Jun 11 23:48:23 UTC 2015.
+The last time downloaded was found to be dated: Fri Jun 12 00:02:30 UTC 2015.

 The ipset `tor_exits` has **1111** entries, **1111** unique IPs.